-Cabbage with pork- Romanian Recipe is a dish that can you can make all year round.
+Cabbage with pork- Romanian recipe is a dish you can make all year round.
 Cooked on the stove and finished in the oven, this dish is a delicious one that everyone in the family will enjoy.

-Cabbage with pork is a recipe I grew up with.
-Cabbage is a very popular vegetable in Romania and it is used all year round.
+While growing up, cabbage with pork was a recipe we often ate.
+Cabbage is a very popular vegetable in Romania, consumed all year round.

-In the winter, we preserve the cabbage in brine and use it for stuffed cabbage rolls, but in the summer we make salads or simply cook it with meats.
+We preserve the cabbage in brine in the winter and use it for stuffed cabbage rolls, but we make salads or cook it with meats in the summer.

 Step 1.
 Start by preheating the oven to 350F.